Policy last updated

 Unprotected industrial action

-Where an employee participates or intends to participate in industrial action that was not authorised through a protected action ballot, the principal should contact the Department’s Policy and Workplace Relations Branch on 03 7022 0013 for advice prior to taking any action in relation to that employee.
+Where an employee participates or intends to participate in unprotected industrial action that is not authorised via a protected action ballot, principals should contact the People and Workplace Relations (Schools) Division for advice at workplace.relations@education.vic.gov.au.

 Resources